brian-watkins/elmer/README.md

 ### Testing Tasks

 Elm uses tasks to describe asynchronous operations at a high-level.
-You can use Elmer describe the behavior of applications that use the Task API to chain together or otherwise operate on the results of tasks.
+You can use Elmer to describe the behavior of applications that use the Task API.
 To do so:

 1. Stub any task-generating functions to return a task created with `Task.succeed` or `Task.fail` and the value you want as necessary for the behavior you want to describe.